 Miss Juliana Bordereau

-Aspern’s former lover, an American living in seclusion in Venice
+Aspern’s former lover, an American living in

 Miss Tina Bordereau